aliatiia/spartan-ecdsa-audit-report/README.md

 #### Technical Details

-Likely due to a desire to reduce the number of constraints to a bare minimum, there are no constraints on input signals in any of the circuits.
-This could potentially cause issues for third party developers who use Spartan ECDSA.
+There are no constraints on input signals in any of the circuits (presumably to reduce the number of constraints to a bare minimum).
+This could potentially cause issues for third party developers integrating Spartan-ECDSA.

 #### Impact
 Informational.